The differences between credit card versus debit card - NAB

 What’s the difference between credit and debit cards?

 While credit and debit cards may seem similar, they vary in both how they work, and where funds are drawn from.
-Knowing the key differences will help you make the right choice when you’re deciding between the two.
+Knowing the key differences will help you make the right choice.
 Here’s how they compare.

 With a credit card you can make purchases using a line of credit from your financial provider, such as a bank.
 You may be able to withdraw money from an ATM as a cash advance and access more funds than your agreed credit if needed, but you’ll be charged additional fees and interest rates.